 Further, despite the matter being sub-judice as stated above, the Company received communications from the MIB, wherein the Company was directed to pay Rs.
-416,406 lacs within 15 days towards the license fee for the period from the date of issuance of DTH License till financial year 2018-19 and interest thereon till 30 September 2020.
-However, the MIB has in its said letter, also mentioned that the amount is subject to verification and audit and the outcome of various court cases pending before the TDSAT, the Hon'ble High Court of Jammu and Kashmir at Jammu and the Hon'ble Supreme Court of India.
-The Company responded to the aforementioned letter on 06 January 2021 disputing the demand.
+565,228 Lacs towards the license fee since grant of respective DTH Licenses up to financial year 2021-22 (including interest till 31 March 2023).
+However, the MIB has in its said communication, also mentioned that the amount was subject to verification and audit and the outcome of various court cases pending before Hon'ble TDSAT, the Hon'ble High Court of Jammu & Kashmir and Ladakh and the Hon'ble Supreme Court of India.
+The Company responded to the said communications disputing the demand.
+Further on 19 January 2023, Company received a letter from office of the Director General of Audit (Central Expenditure) (in short 'CAG') regarding audit of License Fees paid/payable by the Company to the MIB, which was responded by the Company challenging the scope of audit.
+The Company thereafter filed an application before the Hon'ble High Court of Jammu & Kashmir and Ladakh at Jammu against the conduct of CAG Audit and upon hearing the Parties, the Hon'ble High Court vide its order dated 02 March 2023 granted stay on the CAG Audit till further orders.

-57. Payment to auditors:
+54. Payment to auditors:

-Particulars For the year ended
+Particulars For the For the year ended

-31 March 2022 31 March 2021
+31 March 202 31 March 2022

 As auditors

--Statutory audit and limited review of quarterly results 105 105
+-Statutory audit and limited review of quarterly results 10 5 105

--Other services including certifications - 68
+-Other services including certifications 3 -

--For reimbursement of expenses 4 1
+-For reimbursement of expenses 7 4

-Total 109 174
+Total 14 7 109